lmendiboure/5G-Course/IoT/ReadME.md

 **Q.1D3** Using slide 55, cite 3 IoT technology providers for 1) sensors and connectivity, 2) gateways, 3) data platform and 4) data visualization and analytics

+### E. LoRa Technology

+**Q.1E1** What is the difference between LoRa and LoRaWAN?
+What are the main elements of a LoRaWAN Architecture?
+Can LoRa be used withou LoRaWAN? (slides 60, 61)

+**Q.1E2** What are the differences betweeen LoRaWAN specifications in Europe and North America? (slide 62)

+**Q.1E3** What are the main LoRaWAN Device Classes?
+What is the intended use of these devices? (slides 63, 64)

+**Q.1E4** What are the differences between these different classes in terms of reception windows? (slides 65 to 67)

+**Q.1E5** What is the principle of Spread-Spectrum transmission? (slides 68, 69)

+### F. LoRaWAN Network

+**Q.1F1** What are the main components of a LoRaWAN network? (slide 72)

+**Q.1F2** Are the MAC layers of the gateway and the node the same?
+Why? (slide 74)

+**Q.1F3** What is the difference between the message format for uplink and downlink messages? (slides 77, 78)

+### G. LoRaWAN Security

+**Q.1G1** What are the three distinct LoRaWAN AES-128 bit security keys?
+What is their role? (slide 80)

+**Q.1G2** What is the OTAA method?
+What is the activation scheme for this method? (slides 82, 83)

+**Q.1G3** Why is the ABP method less secure? (slide 84)

+### H. Sigfox

+**Q.1H1** What are the main differences between the LoRaWAN and Sigfox architectures from a technological point of view? (source: https://www.geeksforgeeks.org/difference-between-lorawan-and-sigfox/)

+**Q.1H2** What are the main difference between the LoRaWAN and Sigfox solutions from a business plan perspective? (source: https://learn.adafruit.com/alltheiot-transports/lora-sigfox)

+**Q.1H3** What are the benefits of each solution?
+Their limits?
+Which use case could be used with a Sigfox solution?
+A LoRaWAN solution? (source: https://learn.adafruit.com/alltheiot-transports/lora-sigfox)

 ## 2. Application layer Protocols: Discovering MQTT Through Experiments